Keay Surname

 Keay Last Name Statistics demography

-The religious devotion of those bearing the Keay surname is chiefly Catholic (36%) in Ireland.
+The religious adherence of those bearing the Keay surname is predominantly Catholic (36%) in Ireland.

-In The United States those holding the Keay last name are 9.07% more likely to be registered with the Republican Party than the national average, with 55.84% being registered with the party.
+In The United States Keay are 9.07% more likely to be registered with the Republican Party than the national average, with 55.84% being registered with the political party.

 The amount Keay earn in different countries varies somewhat.
 In South Africa they earn 13.21% more than the national average, earning R 269,040 per year; in United States they earn 16.64% more than the national average, earning $50,329 USD per year and in Canada they earn 9.26% more than the national average, earning $54,283 CAD per year.